tkchafin/autostreamtree/README.md

 ### Dependencies

-autoStreamTree is a Python package which relies upon a number of packages:
+`autoStreamTree` is a Python package which relies upon a number of dependencies:

 ```
 - pandas